puppetlabs/puppetserver/documentation/compatibility_with_puppet_agent.markdown

 Before migrating Puppet 3 nodes to Puppet Server 2, do all of the following:

 - Update Puppet to the most recent 3.x version on your agent nodes and existing Puppet master.
-- Set `stringify_facts = false` on all agent nodes, and fix your code if necessary.
+- Set `stringify_facts = false` on all nodes, and fix your code if necessary.
-- Make sure you're already running with the future parser enabled, and fix your code if necessary.
+- Set `parser = future` on your Puppet master(s), and fix your code if necessary.
 - Modify your custom auth.conf rules for the new Puppet Server version.

+Keep reading for more details.

 ### Update Puppet 3.x